paastech-cloud/docs/Architecture.md

 - Starting and stopping containers
 - Managing images
-- Fetching logs and stats
+- Fetching logs and resource usage

 Once containers are spawned, they are exposed via [Traefik](https://traefik.io/traefik/).
 It is used because it discovers when containers are started/stopped and can dynamically reconfigure itself to create and delete routes as those events happen.